jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 We convert from natural numbers to evens by multiplying by 2.
 Going the other way, it is tempting to divide by 2 using the operator `⌊_/2⌋`.
-However, that approach complicates matters considerably.
-Instead, we can recognize that a value of `Even` carries with it the witness `m` that is half of `n`, so we can just return that.
+However, a simpler approach is to recognize that a value of `Even` carries with it the witness `m` that is half of `n`, so we can just return that.

 ```
 ℕ≃Evens : ℕ ≃ Evens